 News from the Science Team

-Atlas 2020: Mapping plant distributions is at the core of what BSBI does best and Atlas 2020 will be our third atlas of the British and Irish flora.
+Atlas 2020: Mapping plant distributions is at the core of what BSBI does best and Atlas 2020, scheduled for publication in spring 2023, will be our third atlas of the British and Irish flora.
 This will provide hectad maps for all native and non-native species and provide an assessment of the changes that have taken place since the first (1967) and second (2002) atlases.
-Members and non-members can contribute by joining their local group and taking part in recording.
+Members and supporters contributed by joining their local group and taking part in recording.

 Hybrid atlas: The Hybrid Flora of the British Isles was published by BSBI in 2015 and is the first comprehensive assessment of plant hybridisation at a national scale and provides novel insights into the scale and nature of plant evolution over the last two centuries.

 Threatened plants: A national survey of around 4000 populations of 50 of Britain’s most threatened species undertaken by BSBI members between 2008 and 2013.
 This survey provides information on the abundance, ecology, habitats and management as well as the threats they face.
-A report is due to be published shortly; draft accounts are available here.
 The data has already been used to model the relationships between rare species and their common associates.
+A book, Threatened Plants in Britain and Ireland, was published in 2017.

 Climate change: BSBI data has contributed to research examining the impacts of climate change on British plants including losses of Boreal plants in lowland Britain and quantifying poleward range shifts.
 Since 2013 BSBI has also been running a public New Year Plant Hunt to assess the extent to which the phenology of British and Irish plants is changing in response to climate change.
 The BSBI also maintains a database of altitudinal ranges and this has great potential for quantifying altitudinal shifts which are known to be occurring on mountains in Europe due to increasing temperatures.